Master of Health Sciences in Clinical Research Training (A-CRP-MHS)

 Website: biostat.duke.edu/education-and-training/clinical-research-training-program

 This Duke University School of Medicine program provides formal academic training in the quantitative and methodological principles of clinical research.
-In contrast to a public health degree which focuses on epidemiology, this program is designed primarily for clinical fellows who are training for academic careers.
+In contrast to a public health degree focusing on epidemiology, this program is designed primarily for clinical fellows training for academic careers.
 The program offers formal courses in research design, statistical analysis, medical genomics, research management, scientific communication, research project development, and responsible conduct of research.
 Students who complete a prescribed course of study in the training program are awarded a Master of Health Sciences in Clinical Research degree by the School of Medicine.

 The Clinical Research Training Program is offered by core faculty from the Department of Biostatistics and Bioinformatics and other clinical and basic science departments within the School of Medicine.